MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition.md

    > [!Tip]
    > If you already have Windows Server Datacenter licenses with active Software Assurance, you can also turn on Windows Server subscription at no additional cost through [Azure Hybrid Benefit](../concepts/azure-hybrid-benefit-hci.md?tabs=azureportal).
 This is more convenient and allows you to save more.

-- **Azure Benefits:** You'll need to enable Azure Benefits on your cluster.
-Azure Benefits is an attestation feature on Azure Stack HCI that makes it possible to run supported Azure-exclusive workloads like Windows Server Azure Edition.
-For specific information, see [Azure Benefits on Azure Stack HCI](azure-benefits.md).
+- **Azure verification for VMs:** You must enable Azure verification for VMs on your cluster.
+Azure VM verification is an attestation feature on Azure Stack HCI that makes it possible to run supported Azure-exclusive workloads, such as Windows Server Azure Edition.
+For more information, see [Azure verification for VMs](../deploy/azure-verification.md).

 ## Deploy the OS